How To Tell If Equation Is Linear

 1. y = 5x - 3

 • Explanation: This equation is in the form y = mx + b, where m = 5 and b = -3.
 The variable x is raised to the first power, and there are no variables in the denominator or multiplied together.
-Therefore, it is linear.
+So, it is linear.

 2. 2x + 3y = 6